codingphun/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 1. Click **Next** on the Select Template page.

-1. On the Specify Details page, add your initials to the name of the stack `YourInitials_lex-workshop` and click **Next**.
+1. On the Specify Details page, add your initials to the name of the stack `YourInitials-lex-workshop` and click **Next**.

 1. On the Options page, leave all the defaults and click **Next**.